-Shorts are YouTube’s answer to the super popular short-form content we’ve been seeing on TikTok videos and Instagram Reels.
+Shorts are YouTube’s answer to the super popular short form videos we’ve been seeing as TikTok videos and Instagram Reels.

 Important: When available, we use affiliate links and may earn a commission!

-They’re also an incredible way to reach viewers – both subscribers AND non-subscribers.
+They’re also an incredible way to grow your channel and reach viewers – both subscribers AND non-subscribers.

-In this ultimate guide we’ll cover everything from how to use YouTube Shorts to YouTube Shorts monetization.
+In this ultimate guide we’ll cover everything from how to make YouTube Shorts to YouTube Shorts monetization.

 Here’s everything we’ll cover in our YouTube Shorts tutorial:

 - How To Watch Youtube Shorts

 - How To Remix & Repurpose Youtube Shorts

 - How To Create Youtube Shorts Without The App

 - How To Upload Youtube Shorts On Desktop